What Is a Product Roadmap?

 “Don’t fall into the trap of specifying dates for anything that’s not already a work-in-progress or that isn’t well defined and well understood.
 Any attempt to set a date for something that’s outside the 1-3 month time horizon is not only a mistake, but is bound to fail,” adds Gilley.

-Each of the following product roadmaps display timeframes instead of specific dates.
+Each of the following product roadmaps were created in Smartsheet, and display timeframes instead of specific dates.

 External product roadmaps are usually shared with company investors, industry analysts, customers, and the media.
 Even so, there’s no one-size-fits-all approach.
 Gilley advises that for internal roadmaps that you intend to share with customers you want your product roadmap to reflect sufficient details without tipping your hand to any specific strategies that you’re considering.
 For an external roadmap that you plan to share with investors, you should convey your strategic thinking and be structured in a way that presents confidence but still leaves doors open for innovation and agile responsiveness, without jeopardizing your financing rounds.